-Students who are following a special degree are given an option to select three elective course units (covering 06 credits), out of the 11 elective course units available (from ESNRM 41207 - ESNRM 41218).
+Students who are following an honours degree are given an option to select three elective course units (covering 06 credits), out of the 11 elective course units available (from ESNRM 41207 - ESNRM 41218).
 Other course units in Semester I are compulsory.

-\\ Elective course units will be offered provided a minimum of five (05) of the registered students apply for the given course unit.
+Elective course units will be offered provided a minimum of five (05) of the registered students apply for the given course unit.

-ESNRM 41201 Research Methodology and Scientific Communication T
+ESNRM 41201 Research Methodology and Scientific т Communica ation 1

-Scientific communication and career development, Choosing a research problem, Literature search, Objective formulation and research proposal preparation, References, Data analysis and interpretation, Writing and presentation of research results, Research management, Personality and career development, Social and inter personal skills.
+Scientific communication and career development, Choosing a research problem, Literature search, Objective formulation and research proposal preparation, References, Data analysis and interpretation, Writing and presentation of research results, Research management, Personality and career development, Social and interpretational skills.

-ESNRM 41102 Environmental Quality Management
+ESNRM 41102 | Environmental Quality Management | T - -